Communication Sciences and Disorders (CSD)

 CSD majors will spend much of their class time at Hunter Hall, which is located in friendly downtown Mt.
 Vernon, just a few miles from main campus.
 This building currently houses the MVNU Nursing department and is home to our community speech and hearing center.

 Because a master’s degree is required to become a speech-language pathologist, and a Doctoral degree is required to become an audiologist, MVNU’s pre-professional undergraduate CSD program is aimed at thoroughly preparing students for admission to a graduate program.
-We are devoted to helping you gain the knowledge and experience you need to get into the graduate school of your choice.
+We are devoted to helping you gain the knowledge and experience you need to get into graduate school.